AXGKl/terminal_markdown_viewer/docs/usage/css.md

 # Styling with CSS

-You can use a restricted(!) set of CSS to style the output.
+You can use a restricted set of CSS to style the output.

 ## Supported Selectors